ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages.

 ### 1.3 Biometric Authentication Type - Create/Read
-#### A. Create Biometric Authentication Type in Masterdata DB
+#### A. Create Biometric Authentication Type in Masterdata Database
-On receiving a request to add Biometric Authentication Type (e.g., Fingerprint, Iris) with the input parameters (code, name, descr, lang_code and is_active), the system store the Biometric Authentication Type in the DB as per the below steps
+On receiving a request to add Biometric Authentication Type (e.g., Fingerprint, Iris) with the input parameters (code, name, descr, lang_code and is_active), the system store the Biometric Authentication Type in the Database as per the below steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (64) - Mandatory